The Story of Ruth: Plot

 At approximately 8 years old, Ruth is sold by her father, as his strongest and prettiest daughter, to a priest of Chemosh, to be trained in the service of the Moabite deity.
 Months later, deemed the most attractive and unblemished candidate, Ruth is selected from a lineup of child priestesses in training to be sacrificed during the annual ritual to Chemosh.
 As soon as she is selected, a large blemish appears on Ruth's arm, and she is deemed unsuitable.
 Another child is sacrificed in her place.

-Years later, Ruth is a favored priestess serving as spiritual teacher of a young Moabite girl, Tebah, being prepared for that year's sacrifice to Chemosh.
+Years later, Ruth is a favored priestess serving as spiritual teacher of a young Moabite girl, Tevah, being prepared for that year's sacrifice to Chemosh.
 Unhappy with the ritual crown created for Tebah, high-priestess Eleilat, along with Ruth, instruct Mahlon, a Judean artisan, to revamp the crown with jewels and glitter.
 Mahlon delivers the crown to Ruth at the temple, and he begins to question her about the existence of Chemosh.
 Ruth starts out mocking Mahlon's “invisible god,” but ends up becoming intrigued and doubtful of her religion as time draws near for Tebah's sacrifice.
 Ruth ultimately falls in love with Mahlon and disgraces herself at Tebah's sacrifice by screaming in horror as the child is ceremonially stabbed on an altar by the high priest.
 Ruth flees but is captured and punished.

 The Moabites blame and condemn Mahlon, his father Elimelech, and brother Chilion for Ruth's heresy.
 Chilion and Elimelech die in the prison, while Mahlon is condemned to the quarries for life.
 Ruth comes with mercenaries to free Mahlon, but he is mortally wounded as he flees the quarry.
 He marries Ruth in a cave soon afterwards, and promptly dies.
 Naomi (married to Elimelech), Orpah (married to Chilion), and Ruth are now widowed.
 Orpah returns to her Moabite family, and Ruth chooses to accompany Naomi to Bethlehem, famously proclaiming "Whither thou goest, I will go.”